-In the city where TCI was founded, the Atlanta Tree Climbing Club (ATCC) is alive, well and climbing some extraordinary trees.
-Most of the founding 26 members are from the Atlanta metropolitan area, but some are from as far away as Florida and North Carolina.
-They all love tree climbing and want to climb regularly with others.
-Once a month, they meet and climb together.
+In the city where TCI was founded, the Atlanta Tree Climbing Club (ATCC) is very active.
+Most of the founding 26 members are from the Atlanta area, but some are from as far away as Florida and North Carolina.
+They meet and climb together once a month.
 Sometimes they go on overnight adventures to other locales.

 You, too, can build a local Tree Climbing Club.
 It only takes two people to get started!
-You may want to follow the guidelines below, which were adopted by the ATCC.
+Consider following the guidelines below, which were adopted by the ATCC.
 They are modified (for publication) and posted here with permission.

 If you already have a tree climbing club organized, please let us know!
 We want to add you to the list so that other climbers can find you.

 Find a place for your club to meet and a safe place to climb.

 Recruit members.
 Start with a list of the people in your area that you think would be interested in forming a recreational tree climbing club.
 For starters, if you are a TCI member, you can use our "Climber Finder" to contact other potential members of your club.